Learn How to Verify a Check Before Depositing

 How to Verify Funds

-How to Spot a Genuine Document
+How to Spot a Fake Check

-A Database of Bad Checks
+For Businesses: A Database of Bad Checks

 If you run a business, you might accept checks and regularly have to wonder if those checks are any good.
 Verifying funds can be time-consuming, and it might not be possible to do so while customers are waiting in line.